Europe’s perpetual dance festival calendar

 Helena Waldmann

-Every month, dance takes countless journeys—between the Mediterranean and the North Cape, or between Irish and Lithuanian adventures of real bodies for real bodies.
-Here it is: the constantly updated overview of dance festivals in Europe.
+The comprehensive overview for dance companies and enthusiasts between the Mediterranean and the North Cape, between Irish and Lithuanian adventures—with real bodies for real bodies.
+Here is the constantly updated overview of dance festivals in Europe and its neighbors.
+Click on the country you want to travel to, select the month you want to visit it, and off you go.

 Arnd Wesemann